Skip to content

 }

-A successful response will return the token value once — it will not be retrievable again.
+A successful 201 Created response returns the token value once — it will not be retrievable again.
 Store it immediately in your CI secret manager.

 Once you have a token, add it as a CI secret.
 The recommended environment variable name is NOLAPSE_TOKEN.